opendocsg/opendoc-formsg-faq/BasicGuide.md

 - Attachments to upload photos and files
 - Table style questions
 - Automated acknowledgement email
-- Field validations
+- Field validation
 - Control flow logic / Branching
-- Collaborate on a form together
+- Collaborative editing
 - Form feedback
 - Form templates/examples
 - SingPass login
 - MyInfo fields
 - CorpPass login

-## Can FormSG forms have many questions?
+## How many questions can I put in a form?

 Our longest forms have more than 400 questions, and more than 100 deployed forms have 100 questions and more.
 To make forms easier to fill, form creators used Logic/Branching to shorten their forms and only show relevant questions.

-## Can FormSG manage high volume of responses?
+## Can FormSG manage a high volume of responses?

 Some of our forms already have a high number of responses.
 In January 2020, more than a million submissions went through FormSG.

-## Can you use FormSG all around the world?
+## Can I use FormSG all around the world?

 As long as you have an Internet/WOG Intranet connection you can use FormSG all around the world.
 Note that to log in to create forms you will also need access to your government email to retrieve the OTP.